hpk42/muacrypt/doc/cmdline.rst

     against gpg, gpg2, python2 and python3, the sub commands are subject to change during the ``0.x`` releases.

-The py-autocrypt command line tool helps to manage Autocrypt information for incoming and outgoing mails.
-It follows and implements the `Autocrypt spec <autocryptspec>`_ and some additional means to make working with it convenient.
+The ``muacrypt`` command line tool helps to manage Autocrypt information for incoming and outgoing mails for one or more accounts.
+It follows and implements the `Autocrypt spec <autocryptspec>`_ which defines header interpretation.

 .. contents::